Cyfrin/Updraft/courses/security/6-thunder-loan/3-reading-the-docs/+page.md

 If we're unfamiliar with Aave, we're even directed to a [**short explainer video**](https://www.youtube.com/watch?v=dTCwssZ116A) by Whiteboard Crypto that I encourage you to take a moment to watch for a high-level understanding of things.

-We'll be doing a much more comprehesive dive into these DeFi systems in this section of course!
+We'll be doing a much more comprehensive dive into these DeFi systems in this section of course!
 It's just good to be prepared.

 ### About Section